syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-options.md

 table.Rows.Add(row);

-//Enable the flag to insert a new row for every group in a table.
+//Enable the flag to insert a new row for every group in a table

 document.MailMerge.InsertAsNewRow = true;